The Rock, New South Wales

-The Rock is a town with a population of 1,236, in the Riverina region of southern New South Wales, Australia, in Lockhart Shire.
-It is 32 km south-west of Wagga Wagga on the Olympic Highway.
+The Rock is a town with a population of 1,347, in the Riverina region of southern New South Wales, Australia, in Lockhart Shire.
+It is 32 km south-west of Wagga Wagga, on the Olympic Highway.

-The town is named after the large rocky hill overlooking the town, now called The Rock Hill but called Yerong in the local indigenous language.
-The reserve that includes The Rock Hill is an attraction in the area for bush-walking, rock-climbing, and observation of wildlife.
+The town is named after the large rocky hill overlooking it, now called The Rock Hill but called Yerong in the local indigenous language.
+The reserve that includes The Rock Hill is an attraction for bush-walking, rock-climbing and the observation of wildlife.
 It is also an Aboriginal sacred site, called Kengal.

 History

 The Rock Post Office opened on 1 September 1890.

-Prior to 1919, the town had been known as Kingston, probably named for the King family which had operated the farm property known as "The Rock".
+Prior to 1919, the town had been known as Kingston, probably named after the King family, which had operated the local farming property known as "The Rock".
 The name Kingston is shown on a 1916 map of the Riverina district.
 The King name survives with the hotel on the Olympic Highway at the town still named The King's Own.